innightwolfsleep/text-generation-webui-telegram_bot/readme.md

 ```
 telegram_config.cfg
     bot_mode=admin
+        specific bot mode. admin for personal use
             - admin - bot answer for everyone in chat-like mode.
 All buttons, include settings-for-all are avariable for everyone.
 (Default)
             - chat - bot answer for everyone in chat-like mode.
 All buttons, exclude settings-for-all are avariable for everyone.
 (Recommended for chatting)
             - chat-restricted - same as chat, but user can't change default character
             - persona - same as chat-restricted, but reset/regenerate/delete message are unavailable too.
             - notebook - notebook-like mode.
 Prefixes wont added automaticaly, only "\n" separate user and bot messages.
 Restriction like chat mode.
             - query - same as notebook, but without history.
 Each question for bot is like new convrsation withot influence of previous questions
+    generator_script=GeneratorTextGenerationWebui
+            - GeneratorTextGenerationWebui - module to integrate in oobabooga/text-generation-webui
+            - GeneratorTextGenerationWebuiApi - use oobabooga/text-generation-webui API extension
+    model_path=not_used_for_ooba
+        legacy for standalone branch
 	characters_dir_path=characters
 	default_char=Example.yaml
 		default cahracter and path to cahracters folder